Developing strength in parent partnership.

 In order to maintain the smooth timings of the school day, we ask that parents/carers contact the school office on 01977 624490 or via email to FW-Enquiries@ipmat.co.uk to request a call back or an appointment with your child’s class teacher.

-Each class has a ‘Meet the Teacher’ meeting at the end of each academic year which provides parents / carers with an opportunity to meet the staff teaching the children the following year.
+Each class has a ‘Meet the Teacher’ meeting at the start of each academic year which provides parents / carers with an opportunity to meet the staff teaching their children.

 Within these meetings, focus is placed on: